MicrosoftDocs/well-architected/well-architected/devops/automation-tasks.md

 ## Azure Functions

 Azure Functions allows you to run code without managing the underlying infrastructure on where the code is run.
 Functions provide a cost-effective, scalable, and event-driven platform for building applications and running operational tasks.
-Functions support running code written in C#, Java, JavaScript, Python, and PowerShell.
+Functions support running code written in a range of programming languages including C#, Java, JavaScript, Python, and PowerShell.

 When creating a Function, a hosting plan is selected.
 Hosting plans controls how a function app is scaled, resource availability, and availability of advanced features such as virtual network connectivity and startup time.
 The hosting plan also influences the cost.